 The Blackstone Group - BX Buckeye Partners LP - BPL Constellation Energy Partners LP - CEP Genesis Energy LP - GEL Kinder Morgan Energy Partners LP - KMP ONEOK Partners LP - OKS Plains All American Pipeline LP - PAA Sunoco Logistics Partners LP - SXL Terra Nitrogen Co LP - TNH Williams Pipeline Partners LP- WMZ

-The National Association of Publicly-Traded Partnerships provides excellent resources for finding out which states a particular MLP operates in before making an investment.
-You can also identify which MLPs operate in your state of residence.
-Click on the map to the right for a link to their website.
+The National Association of Publicly-Traded Partnerships formerly provided excellent resources for finding out which states a particular MLP operates in before making an investment.
+This organization was replaced by the Master Limited Partnership Association and state-by-state information is no longer available on their public website.

 Click on the PDF icon for a list of all the states with operations for various MLP's in 2010.

 CAUTION: You don't want to buy any MLP's in an IRA!
 Why?
 You are creating a UBIT problem for yourself.
 UBIT is Unrelated Business Income Tax which is owed on business income passed through on the Form K-1.
 It is owed even if the MLP is held inside an IRA.
 Why is this a problem?
 Because first you pay income tax on the income inside the IRA, and then you pay again when you withdraw distributions from your IRA (taxed at your marginal ordinary income tax rate.)
 You just created a double tax for yourself.

 One way to get around both the UBIT problem in an IRA and the need to file state income tax returns in numerous states is to invest in MLPs though corporate-form ETFs or closed-end funds.
 ETFs that are structured as corporations pay taxes at the fund level and then pay dividends to their shareholders free of UBIT complications and free of non-resident state income tax filing requirements.
 The yields are less than pure MLPs but are still generous compared to average market yields.
 Some popular ETFs that specialize in MLPs are: